-I'm a postdoctoral researcher at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam.
+I'm assistant professor at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam.

-My research interests include the application of methods from theoretical computer science—in particular methods from (parameterized) complexity theory—to problems in computational logic, artificial intelligence (AI), and knowledge representation & reasoning (KRR).
+My research interests include the application of methods from theoretical computer science—in particular methods from (parameterized) complexity theory—to problems in artificial intelligence (AI), knowledge representation & reasoning (KRR), and computational logic.

 Generally, I'm fascinated by all things related to computational complexity—e.g., parameterized complexity theory, the Polynomial Hierarchy (PH), subexponential-time complexity, the Exponential Time Hypothesis (ETH), and (parameterized) compilability.